lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 - Offred is very clever

 - when Offred, [[Luke]] and offred's daughter(we don't know if [[Luke]] is the father) lived together, they had a cat

+- Offred has had other(at least one) [[commanders]] before [[The Commander]]

+>"I ought to feel hatred for this man([[The Commander]]).
+I know I ought to feel it, but it isn't what I do feel.
+What I feel is more complicated than that.
+I don't know what to call it.
+It isn't [[love]]."

+>"I go to the window and sit on the window seat, which is too narrow for comfort.
+There's a hard little cushion on it, with a petit-point cover: FAITH, in square print, surrounded by a wreath of lilies.
+FAITH is a faded blue, the leaves of the lilies a dingy green.
+This is a cushion once used elsewhere, worn but not enough to throw out.
+Somehow it's been overlooked."
+>-pg.
+64

+- this cushion is in [[Offred]]'s room yet it is [[Colours#^91123b|green and blue, not red]]